I was doing my books this week, and I stumbled across a startling figure (startling for me anyway):

 (I’m especially suspicious of this when I see people who have BRAND NEW businesses giving out business advice…)

-But I actually went the other way when I created Blogstorm.
+But I actually went the other way when I created The Content Intelligence Agency.
 I created the system first for myself.
-My editorial calendar system is what I use for my own content marketing as well as …
+My editorial calendar system is what I use for my own content marketing …